ladybug-tools/spider/gbxml-viewer/r14/gv-cor-core/README.md

 <iframe class=iframeReadMe src=https://www.ladybug.tools/spider/gbxml-viewer/r14/gv-cor-core/gv-cor.html width=100% height=400px >Iframes are not displayed on github.com</iframe>

-## Full screen test script: [COR Core]( https://www.ladybug.tools/spider/gbxml-viewer/r14/gv-cor-core/gv-cor.html )

 ## Concept

-This folder contains the basic script that creates the menus, opens Markdown files, converts Markdown files to HTML
+This folder contains the basic script that loads style sheets, creates the menus, opens Markdown files and converts to HTML

+Features include

 * View gbXML files in 3D in your browser.
 * Open files using HTML5 File Reader or by URL in location.hash
 * Base script used by all the other gbXML Viewer modules

-Displaying the data in 3D using the [Three.js]( https://threejs.org ) JavaScript library is in the 'gv-thr' folder.
+* Displaying the data in 3D using the [Three.js]( https://threejs.org ) JavaScript library is in the 'gv-thr' folder.

-You may uses this script to verify that menus work as intended

 * Sets default URLs
 * Adds event handlers
 * Handles location hash change events